-Gaudi’s birth anniversary was this week, June 25, so I celebrate his genius by sharing with you, why he is the guardian of my muse.
+Gaudi is the guardian of my muse and, as this may seem unusual, I will try to explain why.
 An intensely private man whose personal life is largely unknown, Gaudi wrote little, but I have picked four quotations which inspire me as a writer.

 Why should an architect not inspire a writer?
 Creativity cannot be put into pigeon holes: it spreads deliciously into everything like warm maple syrup dripping from a pancake, smudging fingers and leaving traces on the tablecloth for even the ants to carry away.
 Every one of us is born with a faculty for creativity – we have only to use it.

 In the same vein, there is nowhere that art does not have significance:

 “Science is a hamper which is being filled with things and more things that no one can manage until Art puts handles on the hamper and takes from it exactly what is necessary to perform the deed.”
 (Antoni Gaudi).

 The gift of art to strip away incidental matter; to focus on the essential and express its core is precisely what we aim to do in a good story.
 No topic or theme is out of bounds to a creative writer nor immune to our attention in aiding deeper, more powerful understanding – that is the exquisite art of story.

 As a deeply religious man, whose Catholic faith was more Franciscan than doctrinaire, Gaudi viewed his talent as the product of collaboration with all of God’s creation.
 He studied landscapes and the natural forces that formed them, applying the same principles to his designs – these are the ‘origins’ he refers to: